NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 nuget pack LoggingLibrary.nuspec
 ```

 This will generate `LoggingLibrary.YOUR_NAME.1.0.0.nupkg`.
-Opening this file in a tool like the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) and expanding all the nodes, you'll see the following contents:
+Opening this file in a tool like the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) and expanding all the nodes, you see the following contents:

 ![NuGet Package Explorer showing the LoggingLibrary package](media/Cross-Platform-PackageExplorer.png)